 The Duration of Copyright in Canada

 Unlike physical property, ownership in copyright material has a limited duration.
-So for example, you can own a work of art for an indefinite amount of time, but you can only own the intellectual property or copyright in a painting or photograph for a limited amount of time as stipulated in the Canadian Copyright Act.
+So for example, you can own a work of art for an indefinite amount of time, but you can only own the intellectual property or copyright in a painting or photograph for a limited period of time as stipulated in the Canadian Copyright Act.

 The Canadian Copyright Act provides the general rule for the length of copyright protection for published works as: